 - (f) Parking.
 No accessory parking shall be permitted for uses permitted under this Section. - (g) Operating Hours.
 The hours during which the use is open to the public shall be limited to the period between 6:00 a.m. and 10:00 p.m. - (h) Conditions.
-Any uses described above shall meet all of the following conditions: - (1) The building shall be maintained in a sound and attractive condition, consistent with the general appearance of the neighborhood.
+Any uses described above shall meet all of the following conditions:

-- (2) Any signs on the property shall comply with the requirements of Article 6 of this Code pertaining to NC-1 Districts. - (3) Truck loading shall be limited in such a way as to avoid undue interference with sidewalks, or with crosswalks, bus stops, hydrants and other public features - (4) Noise, odors and other nuisance factors shall be adequately controlled; and - (5) The use shall comply with all other applicable provisions of this Code. - (i) Street Frontage.
-Commercial uses subject to this section shall comply with the street frontage requirements of Section 145.1.
+- (1) The building shall be maintained in a sound and attractive condition, consistent with the general appearance of the neighborhood. - (2) Any signs on the property shall comply with the requirements of Article 6 of this Code pertaining to NC-1 Districts. - (3) Truck loading shall be limited in such a way as to avoid undue interference with sidewalks, or with crosswalks, bus stops, hydrants and other public features - (4) Noise, odors and other nuisance factors shall be adequately controlled; and - (5) The use shall comply with all other applicable provisions of this Code. - (i) Street Frontage.
+In addition to the street frontage requirements of Section 144, the following provisions of Section 145.1 shall apply to the street frontage dedicated to limited commercial uses permitted by this section: active uses per Section 145.1(c)(3); transparency and fenestration per Section 145.1(c)(6); and grates, railing, and grillework per Section 145.1(c)(7). - () Awnings.
+Awnings are permitted, subject to the standards for an NC-1 District in Section 136.1(a) of this Code.
+Canopies and marquees are not permitted.

-Section 22.
+Section 26.
 The San Francisco Planning Code is hereby amended by amending Section 243, to read as follows: